 The one thing we all have in common is wanting to be included.
 That is why it is so important for us to teach our students that by learning about different cultures, we have nothing to fear from each other.

 We have written several short reading passages and created some simple writing activities in our Ramadan and Eid-al_fitr Reading and Writing Activities.
-We created them to help our students get a basic amount of knowledge as we were learning more each day.
-We were having a bit of trouble finding some of the information at a reading level our students could comprehend, so we just wrote our own.
+We created them to help our students get a basic amount of knowledge.
+It was difficult to find some of the information at a reading level our students could comprehend, so we just wrote our own.

 Muslims believe that good deeds help keep the spirit well.
 This is multiplied during Ramadan.
 We help our students perform acts of kindness.
 You can get our kindness challenge in our Resource Library or we can email it to you directly.